This space holds helpful information about software and hardware and vendors

 General configuration common to both FTP and scan to network.

-- Find the local address of your printer device (198.168.0.*) and browse to it using IE or Firefox.
+- Find the local address of your printer device (198.168.0.*) and browse to it using whatever browser you favor.
 The easiest way to do this is to install one of the BR admin (lite is OK) utilities, right-click on your device, and then choose "go to device page".
 If this takes 30 seconds or so -- just sit tight.
 That is the way things work with this administration tool.
 You can also find it by going to the menu on your printer (under internet options), or by using a utility (watch out for these, some have viruses in them).

 - Click on the administration tab, and enter in the login name and password (the default is admin/access).
 In these days of "bots", perhaps it is best to change the password to protect the public, but within your own home, behind your router, it doesn't really matter.